Updated: 25.4.25

 Returning to Work

-Once your child's blisters have crusted over, and they are no longer contagious, you can safely return to work.
+Once all blisters have crusted and your child is no longer contagious, you can return to work.
+Notify your employer and follow any return-to-work guidelines.

 Legal Considerations